 Because real estate investments are relatively illiquid, it could be difficult for us to promptly sell one or more of our properties on favorable terms.
 This may limit our ability to change our portfolio quickly in response to adverse changes in the performance of any such property or economic or market trends.
-In addition, U.S. federal tax laws that impose a 100% excise tax on gains from sales of dealer property by a REIT (generally, property held for sale, rather than investment) could limit our ability to sell properties and may affect our ability to sell properties without adversely affecting returns to our stockholders.
+In addition, U.S. federal tax laws that impose a 100% excise tax on gains from sales of dealer property by a REIT (generally, property held for sale, rather than investment) could limit our ability to sell properties without adversely affecting returns to our stockholders.
 These restrictions could adversely affect our results of operations and financial condition.